 The Agile Organisation: Can Agile really deliver at scale and for the whole organisation; are people ready to make the changes necessary, and do the products and processes on offer deliver results?
 7

 InfoQ interviewed Tommy Norman about his introduction training on Scrum, roles, artifacts and events, User Stories and collaboration in teams, and on-line resources for learning more about agile.

-This article argues it is inherently wrong to set up software metrics to try and 'improve' the software development process.
-Using a fictitious scenario, this article explains the reasons why it is wrong, the damages it may cause, and offers some alternatives for managing software development.
+This article explains why it is inherently wrong to set up software metrics to try and 'improve' the software development process, and offers some alternatives.
+3